rakeshkurakula/multi_gpu_training/README.md

 The beauty of PyTorch Lightning is that the model code remains unchanged - only the Trainer configuration needs to be adjusted.

-## The Future: Where We Go From Here
+## The Future: Where I Go From Here

 Our multi-GPU training journey has opened new possibilities:

-- **Larger Models**: With the efficiency gains from DDP, we can now train larger, more complex models.
+- **Larger Models**: With the efficiency gains from DDP, I can now train larger, more complex models.

 - **Faster Iteration**: Reduced training time means more experiments, faster debugging, and quicker innovation.